-There are two major types of process maps: Process flowchart and Deployment flowchart.
+There are two major types of process maps: Process flowcharts and Deployment flowcharts.

-- Create as-is current state process how an organization delivers products and services to the customers
+- Create as-is current state process of how an organization delivers products and services to the customers

 - Identify wastes in the process and draw the proposed improved state map using lean principles